 The Fourth Sunday of Lent [C]

 One of St. Thomas More’s most striking questions in this work concerns the contrast between the range of emotions that Jesus experienced during His Passion, and the experience of many of the Church’s martyrs as they faced their impending executions.
 Those holy martyrs joyfully rushed to their deaths, eager to be torn to pieces by lions or the like.
-Jesus, on the other hand, felt “the most bitter feelings of sadness, fear and weariness in His mind”.
+Jesus, on the other hand, felt “the most bitter feelings of sadness, fear and weariness in His mind”, as St. Thomas More wrote.
 Given this contrast, Jesus appears much weaker than the martyrs.
 But how could Jesus—our Lord and our God—be less holy than His own saints?

 Nonetheless, many people use this so-called “pleasure principle” to guide the decisions of their adult lives.
 A famous example would be the Prodigal Son in today’s Gospel passage.
 The difference between the Prodigal Son and so many of us today is that the son at last came to his senses.
 He realized that pleasurable emotions, as good as they are, are not ends in themselves, and because they’re not, they cannot lead you to lasting happiness.